jwyang21/Dynamic_Programming/Manhattan_Tourist_Problem/README.md

 ## To solve Manhattan Tourist Problem in two different ways

 ## 0. Graphical illustration of task
+Goal: To find the path which maximizes some of weights.
 The picture below represents a solution calculated from dynamic programming, which is actually an optimal solution in this case.
 However, I implemented both the greedy algorithm and dynamic programming to solve this task to see in detail which difference occurs between solutions from two algorithms.
 ![Manhattan_Tourist_Problem](https://user-images.githubusercontent.com/86412887/159647645-549b686f-69bb-4558-be4f-3cb2d63d8ce2.png)